firxworx/ts-node-boilerplate/README.md

 This project uses ES Modules (ESM).
 If you require CommonJS you can convert this project or you may want to find a different boilerplate.

-The standard TypeScript compiler `tsc` is used.
-If `tsc` and `node` doesn't cut it for your use-case, [tsx](https://www.npmjs.com/package/tsx) is recommended: it is a fast esbuild-enhanced alternative.
+The standard TypeScript compiler `tsc` is used to build the project. [tsx](https://www.npmjs.com/package/tsx), a fast esbuild-enhanced alternative, is used to run TypeScript files directly (vs. `ts-node-esm` from the ts-node package).

 ## What's included